LendingClub/gradle-maven-plugin/README.md

       </plugin>
 ```

-Now when you run maven, gradle will be invoked and execute the "doSomething" task!
-Obviously you can change the task(s)
+Now when you run maven, gradle will be invoked and execute the "doSomething" task defined in build.gradle.

-to suit your needs.
+Obviously you can change the task(s) to suit your needs.

-In this example, this will happen during the maven "compile" phase, but this can be easily changed.
+In this example, the gradle invocation will happen during the maven "compile" phase, but this can be easily changed by changing
+the &lt;phase&gt; element value.

 ## Options
 These options can be given in the &lt;configuration&gt; element: